 When a member retires, the employer is required to pay TRS a contribution equal to the actuarial value of pension benefits that result from any salary increase over 6 percent that is used in the final average salary calculation.
-The contribution does not apply to salary increases awarded under contracts or collective bargaining agreements entered into, amended, or renewed prior to June 1, 2005.
 Additional exemptions from employer contributions for salary increases over 6 percent apply only in specified circumstances.
 See Chapter 8, Excess Costs, for more information on employer contributions and exemptions.
 Salary increases up to 20 percent per year with the same employer will still be used in the calculation of the member's final average salary (See Chapter 11, Retirement Benefits).
 TRS will continue to recognize the full salary as creditable earnings.